osucord/resources/content.md

 - [score inspector](https://github.com/darkchii/score-inspector-extension) - A userscript that adds more stats to user profiles on the official osu! website (Extension compatible with the [osu! scores inspector](https://score.kirino.sh/))
 - [osu! preview](https://github.com/JerryZhu99/osu-preview) - Preview a beatmap without downloading it
 - [osu! subdivide nations](https://github.com/Cavitedev/osu-subdivide-nations) - Display the regional flags and names of players on the official osu! website as well as other unofficial sites (Extension compatible with [osu!
 World](https://osuworld.octo.moe/))
-- [ezpp!](https://github.com/oamaok/ezpp) - Calculate how much PP a map is worth for a particular score
+- [pp calculator](https://osu.ppy.sh/community/forums/topics/1504072?n=1) - Calculate how much PP a map is worth for a particular score without leaving the browser
 ---
 ### Streaming
 - [StreamCompanion](https://github.com/Piotrekol/StreamCompanion) - Provides various overlays such as pp counters, map information, and more.
 Can be used for streaming or in-game